 Finishing The Door And Installing Hardware

-After sanding the door, using a quarter-round to soften the edges and applying a few coats of deck stain (Cabot’s is my preferred) its time to install the barn door hardware.
+It’s time to install the barn door hardware after sanding the door, using a quarter-round to soften the edges, and applying a few coats of deck stain (Cabot’s is my preferred).

-The first step, as shown above, is to follow the instructions provided with the hardware.
+As shown above, the first step is to follow the instructions provided with the hardware.
 For my door, the door required eight holes to allow for carriage bolts and the hanging bracket.

 TIP: Use a backing board while drilling to reduce tear-out when the drill bit comes through the back of the door.